rotoclone/strategic-communication/README.md

 ## Example program
 This program prints the numbers 0 to 9 to stdout separated by newlines:
 ```
-align revenue streams with Engineering and HR
+align stakeholder engagement with Engineering and HR
+align revenue streams with stakeholder engagement
 revamp revenue streams
 align customer experience with Finance and Manufacturing
-align stakeholder engagement with PR and HR
 moving forward, think outside the box
 deliver customer experience
 deliver stakeholder engagement